jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 The script will execute immediately after the exit command is invoked

-If there is no value then the status returns will be of the last command run
+If there is no value then the status returned will be of the last command run

 Zero `0` signifies success and nonzero signifies failure